Home / ORPAS Application Guide / ORPAS – University of Ottawa

 • be in the process of completing 3 years, at a recognized Canadian university, at the equivalent of 15 units per term (i.e., 5 courses of 3 units per fall and winter terms) in an honours 4-year bachelor’s degree program (or equivalent) with a minimum cumulative grade point average of A (85%) after the winter term of the third year or

-• hold a CEGEP diploma and a minimum of 2 years (60 units) of university study in an equivalent program in Q\uebec at the equivalent of 15 units per term (i.e., 5 courses of 3 units per fall and winter terms) with a minimum cumulative grade point average of A (85%) after the winter term of the second year.
+• hold a CEGEP diploma and a minimum of 2 years (60 units) of university study in an equivalent program in Quebec at the equivalent of 15 units per term (i.e., 5 courses of 3 units per fall and winter terms) with a minimum cumulative grade point average of A (85%) after the winter term of the second year.

-Occupational Therapy: Obtain a satisfactory score on a personal characteristics test
+Obtain a satisfactory score on a personal characteristics test (Occupational Therapy)

 • You must have obtained a satisfactory score on a personal characteristics test (Casper – Computer-based Assessment for Sampling Personal Characteristics).

-Occupational Therapy: Pass a language proficiency test
+Pass a language proficiency test (Occupational Therapy)

 • Pass a language proficiency test in the official language other than the language of instruction in your undergraduate program.